-Do I Want to Be a Radio Broadcaster?
+Should I Be a Radio Broadcaster?

 Radio broadcasters present news, sports, gossip, music and currents events over the airways to an audience.
 They may also interview guests and promote local events and festivals.
 Radio stations often focus their content on a certain subject or area.
 For example, some stations will play rock or country music, while others will broadcast sporting events or news shows.

 In addition to working on the radio, broadcasters may also make promotional appearances.
-Some of these workers are self employed, which allows them to set their schedules and possibly work from home.
+Some of these workers are self-employed, which allows them to set their schedules and possibly work from home.
 However, the radio industry can be stressful, with plenty of deadlines.
 Many radio stations run 24 hours a day, which might require some late hours.

 Step 1: Complete Training

-Information from O*NET OnLine states that 36% of radio broadcasters have a bachelor's degree, while 27% just have a high school diploma.
 Education and experience requirements vary by employer, but the U.S. Bureau of Labor Statistics (BLS) reported that radio announcers should have a bachelor's degree to remain competitive in the field.
 Majors such as journalism, communications or broadcast communication may include courses in speech, news reporting, broadcast writing, sound production and interpersonal communication.
 Prospective radio broadcasters also must become familiar with Federal Communications Commission (FCC) regulations.

 Step 2: Gain Work Experience

 Employers typically look for candidates with at least one year of radio experience, but sometimes as much as three years.
-On-air talent could begin by filling-in for other announcers.
+On-air talent could begin by filling in for other announcers.
 Although most broadcasting jobs are concentrated in large, urban areas, it's typically easier to break into the field in a small market.
 At smaller stations, roles may be less specialized, allowing workers to gain broad experience; for example, an entry-level broadcasting position may include working the overnight shift.
 However, small, privately owned radio stations don't offer much opportunity for advancement, so it may be necessary to change jobs to move to positions of greater responsibility.